Anirban166/RSA-Cryptosystem/README.md

 $ pbcopy < ~/.ssh/id_rsa.pub
 ```
 Paste the obtained SSH public key into your github account settings. <br>
 Then from settings click “SSH Keys” on the left and then click “Add SSH Key” on the right.
-Add a label (like “My System”) and paste the public key into the text box. <br>
+Add a label (like “My System”) and paste the public key into the text box.
 In a terminal/shell, type the following to test it:
 ```
 $ ssh -T git@github.com
 ```